volcano1998/NLP-learning-summer/README.md

 2. for python

-spacy-get-started is about the basic of spacy
+spacy_get_started.ipynb is about the basic of spacy

-text processing with logistic regression is the attempt of logistic regression in NLP
+Text Classification with Logistic Regression.ipynb is the attempt of logistic regression in NLP